jsu-manu/Mini-Risc-V-Uart-Srcs/readme.md

 #### Communication with the Core

 Communication to and from the core is done using UART, with a baud rate of 115200.
 Source files for using uart are in the gcc folder, specifically `uart.c` and `uart.h`, which rely on `utils.c` for some key functions, as the core does not currently support the C standard library.

+#### Some useful libraries

+`uart.c` has the drivers for uart communication. `uart_init()` MUST be called before any serial communication can occur, as this function sets up the baud rate divisors.

+`counter.c` can be used to set, reset, and check a built-in counter.
+This is useful for performance evaluations.

+`CRAS.c` has the drivers for the Cryptographic Return Address Stack (CRAS).
+You can enable/disable it and change the encryption key.

+`utils.c` has some functions such as implementing multiplication/division.
+You need to include it as well when using serial communication.

+`spi.c` has the drivers for the SPI master interface.

 <hr>